MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 ### Data Ingestion timelines

-We're ingesting data for User RaaS from 1st Jan 1970 and catalog, assignment, and completion RaaS data from 1st Jan 2016.
+We're ingesting data for User RaaS from January 1, 1970 and catalog, assignment, and completion RaaS data from January 1, 2016.
-If any user has hiring date before 1970, please reach out to the Viva Learning product group.
+If any user has hiring date before 1970, reach out to the Viva Learning product group.
-If customer has different data ingestion timelines, please reach out to the Viva Learning product group.
+If customer has different data ingestion timelines, reach out to the Viva Learning product group.

 ## Integration recommendations